Moesif/moesif-cloudflare/README.md

 _The Cloudflare Editor UI does not look at the route pattern, so it may look like your worker is configured correctly until you access your API via code._

-### Responses not being logged
-If you override the response in your worker code via `event.respondWith`, Moesif is unable to log the response due to the inherent design of Cloudflare workers.
-We recommend a [different integration](https://www.moesif.com/docs/server-integration/) if you require this.

-### There are duplicate requests logged
-The integration logs both the incoming requests into your CloudFlare worker and also the outgoing requests to your origin server.
-You can filter on type of API traffic within Moesif UI via the `direction` flag.
-To disable logging incoming or outgoing API calls, set the option `logIncomingRequests` or `logOutgoingRequests` to false.

 #### Route patterns must include your zone

 If your zone is example.com, then the simplest possible route pattern you can have is example.com, which would match `http://example.com/` and `https://example.com/`, and nothing else.
 As with a URL, there is an implied path of `/` if you do not specify one.